 Habitat for Humanity of Horry County has been awarded $200,000 in Affordable Housing Program (AHP) funds from the Federal Home Loan Bank of Atlanta (FHLBank Atlanta), in partnership with South Atlantic Bank as the member bank.
 This funding will support Habitat’s mission to provide safe, affordable housing solutions for families in Horry County.
 The AHP […]

-Learn More About Leading From the Front at the Murrells Inlet BranchWe're here to help you.
+Learn More About Partnership with GoVA Foundation to Provide Financial Education for Military FamiliesWe're here to help you.
 Visit our Help Center to find important information and frequently asked questions.

 Visit Help CenterReady to make the switch?
 Open a new account with South Atlantic Bank.